Overview

 International prices for coal, natural gas and oil in the GEC Model reflect the price levels that are needed to stimulate sufficient investment in supply to meet projected demand.
 They are one of the fundamental drivers for determining fossil fuel demand and supply projections in all sectors and are derived through iterative modelling.

-The supply modules calculate the production of coal, natural gas and oil that is stimulated under a given price trajectory, taking into account the costs of various supply options and the constraints on resources and production rates.
+The supply modules calculate the production of coal, natural gas and oil that is stimulated under a given price trajectory, considering the costs of various supply options and the constraints on resources and production rates.
 If prices are too low to encourage sufficient production to cover global demand, the price level is increased and energy demand is recalculated.
 The new demand resulting from this iterative process is again fed back into the supply modules until a balance between demand and supply is reached for each projected year.

 The price trajectories do not attempt to represent the fluctuations and price cycles that characterise commodity markets in practice.
 The potential for volatility is ever present, especially in systems that are undergoing a necessary and profound transformation.

-CO2 price assumptions are one of the key inputs into the GEC Model as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.
+CO2 price assumptions are one of the key inputs into the GEC Model, as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.

-There is no single definition of wholesale electricity prices, but in the GEC Model the wholesale price refers to the average price paid to generators for their output.
-For each region, wholesale electricity price are derived under the assumption that all plants operating in a given year recover the full costs – fixed costs as well as variable costs – of electricity generation and storage.
-The key region specific factors affecting wholesale prices are therefore:
+There is no single definition of wholesale electricity prices, but in the GEC Model the wholesale price refers to the average price (across time segments) paid to generators for their output.
+They reflect the region-specific costs of generating electricity for the marginal power plants in each time segment, plus any capital costs that are not recovered.
+The key factors affecting wholesale prices are therefore:

 The IEA measures fossil fuel consumption subsidies using a price-gap approach.
 This compares final end-user prices with reference prices, which correspond to the full cost of supply, or, where appropriate, the international market price, adjusted for the costs of transportation and distribution.
 The estimates cover subsidies to fossil fuels consumed by end-users and subsidies to fossil-fuel inputs to electricity generation.